jeffgbutler/mybatis-kotlin-examples/README.md

 ### example04.lazy - Lazy Loaded Nested Collections

 This example shows how to use MyBatis support for lazy loaded associations.
 This forces an N+1 query (or worse), so be careful with lazy loading.
-There are also issues with lazy loading and Kotlin due to underlying issues in Javassist.
-See the test code for a workaround.
+There are also issues with lazy loading and Kotlin due to the way that Javassist works (MyBatis uses Javassist to create dynamic proxies when you use lazy loading).
+Any class that will be lazy loaded, and any field in that class that will be lazy loaded, must be declared "open" in Kotlin.
 We can code queries like this without XML which is good, but the performance may be worse - tradeoffs.

 ### example05 - MyBatis Dynamic SQL